-Aerial view of Washington Street looking north
+Aerial view of Shawmut Avenue (left) and Washington Street (right) looking north

 Purpose

 It is hoped that this Strategic Plan will assist in guiding future development in the Study Area so that it meets the needs of a diverse community in a way that does not jeopardize existing neighborhood uses.
 The area is currently home to a range of land uses including light industrial, wholesale distribution, medical, commercial (office and retail), and small pockets of multi-family residential.
 In addition, the presence of underutilized and vacant land parcels within the Study Area poses an opportunity for potential redevelopment.